-23.4.4 MLD Snooping-proxy Filtering
+25.4.4 MLD Snooping-proxy Filtering

 Use this screen to configure the Switch's MLD filtering settings.
 Click the MLD Snooping-proxy link and then the Filtering link in the Advanced Application > Multicast > IPv6 Multicast screen to display the screen as shown.
-See Section 23.1 on page 219 for more information on multicasting.
+See Section 25.1 on page 254 for more information on multicasting.

-Figure 168 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering (Standalone mode)
+Figure 200 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering (Standalone Mode)

-Figure 169 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering (Stacking mode)
+Figure 201 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering (Stacking Mode)

-Table 105 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering
+Table 108 Advanced Application > Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering

 LABEL DESCRIPTION Active Select this option to enable MLD filtering on the Switch.
-Slot (Stacking mode) This field appears only in stacking mode.
+SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
 Port This field displays the port number.
-In stacking mode, the first box field is the slot ID and the second field is the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
 Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Group Limit Select this option to limit the number of multicast groups this port is allowed to join.
 Max Group Num.
 Enter the number of multicast groups this port is allowed to join.
 Once a port is registered in the specified number of multicast groups, any new MLD Report message is dropped on this port.
 Filtering Profile Select the name of the MLD filtering profile to use for this port.
 Otherwise, select Default to prohibit the port from joining any multicast group.
 You can create MLD filtering profiles in the Multicast > IPv6 Multicast > MLD Snooping-proxy > Filtering > Filtering Profile screen.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields to your previous configuration.

-23.4.5 MLD Snooping-proxy Filtering Profile
+25.4.5 MLD Snooping-proxy Filtering Profile